gbeine/knx2mqtt/README.md

 ### KNX

+The KNX configuration currently goes with `xknx.yaml`.

+### Items

-Then you can configure your KNX bus topology.
+Then you can configure your bus topology as items.
-At the moment the bridge supports sensors and switches.

 ```
-knx:
-    sensors:
+items:
+- address: 0/8/15
+  type: DTPTemperature
+- address: 4/7/15
+  type: DTPHumidity
   ...
-    switches:
-    ...
 ```

-Each item (sensors and switches) need an `address` (the group address) and a `type`.
+Each item need an `address` (the group address) and a `type`.
 Unfortunately, the list of types is not part of the xknx documentation.
 But the examples in the file I provide with the project may fit for the most purposes.
+All supported types can be found in the [xknx sources](https://github.com/XKNX/xknx/blob/main/xknx/dpt/__init__.py).

 The default operating mode for an object is to listen on the KNX and publish the telegram values to MQTT.